fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 # 0. AI Engineering

+## 1st Page

 - Thank you.
 - AI Engineering.

+## Intro Page

 - Loosely based on AI Engineering book (Chip Huyen)
 - Integrating AI
 - Consider when integrating AI
-- Popular Book
+- Popular book

+## Sharing Session

 - 5 Sections
 - Reverse order
+- long and short
 - Disclaimer: not expert

 # 1. Demo Session

 ## TITLE PAGE

-- Apply Knowledge
+- Apply knowledge
 - Prototype
 - Extension
 - The idea

-## GEOGUESSR SESSION

-## what's geoguessr
+## What's Geoguessr

 - Geoguessr!
 - Web
 - Some of you know.
-Learner.
+  - Learner.
 - Simple.
-Spawn => Guess.
+  - Spawn => Guess.

-## let's play
+## Let's Play

+- 3 Game Mode.
+  - No Move.
 - More context.
 - Let's play!
 - 5-7 minutes.
-- 3 Game Mode.
-  - No Move.
 - Still learning.
-Easy round.
+  - Easy round.
+  - Decent guess

-## playing
+## While Playing

-- Collecting the clues.
+- What we usually do is just collecting the clues from what we can see here.
-- Road lines, Poles, Sun, House, Infra, etc.
+- Sun, road lines, poles, house, infra, vibes, etc.
+- 50% of my power is by looking at the sun.
 - 5 to 7 minutes later …

-## how to get better
+## How to Get Better

 - 2 ways to getting better at the game
   - plays a lot => took a lot of time
   - plonkit => tedious and less fun
 - Combine both!

-## open extension!
+- OPEN THE EXTENSION!
 - Competitive duel vs Solo session
   - NMPZ!

-## explain the extension

-- 5 Sections

 ## Possible Country and Possible Region

-- 99% correct.
-- Not because the AI is that good => because of the input
-- Langfuse
-  - Will talk more when we discuss Eval and Observability.
-  - 6 data
-  - intercepting network request.
+- READ.
-  - also image.
+- See Maps.

 ## Visual Clue

-- Look at the image => tell me the important part in the image => how it relate to the country and/or region.
+- What this visual clues is doing:
+  - It will look at the image,
+  - and tell me the relevant clues that I need to pay attention
 - READ
+- and based on my experience in the last few weeks, by reading this, I'm getting better at recognizing different region in the country.
+- for example, by reading this section, I know that Poland
+  - It's a flat country
+  - except only in this south border
+  - there is a mountain range there
+  - So if i know I'm in Poland, but I'm in high elevation location, I know for certain that I'm near the south border.
+- This section also contains a lot of comparison, so I can make a better guess next time, by just reading this section.
-- discuss in tool calling => we'll see why we can't 100% believe the fact that present here.
+- discuss in tool calling => we'll see why we can't 100% believe the sentences here.
-- based on experience => help me label things.
-  - Tree name
-  - Pampas Region
-  - Mountain Range in East USA
-- This visual clues here is giving me labels to things that I otherwise will never known.
-- Comparison.
-  - Poland.

 ## Trivia